ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ## Correcting warning 1176
 {: #correcting-1176}

 A VPN configuration with `establish-tunnels` not set to `immediately` was detected.
-After an upgrade, the IKE might not be immediately active depending on negotiations with the remote peer gateway, and whether or not data traffic is actively flowing.
+After an upgrade, the IKE might not be immediately active depending on negotiations with the remote peer gateway, and whether data traffic is actively flowing.
 Without `establish-tunnels immediately`, the tunnel is established with `on-traffic`.
 With the `establish-tunnels immediately` statement, the tunnel is established immediately when the configuration is committed.
 However, `establish-tunnels immediately` might trigger an undesirable outcome when configured on both ends of the tunnel.

-For more information on this issue, see [(SRX) IPSec comes UP when SRX-A is the Initiator, but fails when SRX-A becomes the responder](https://supportportal.juniper.net/s/article/SRX-IPSec-comes-UP-when-SRX-A-is-the-Initiator-but-fails-when-SRX-A-becomes-the-responder?language=en_US){: external} in the Juniper Knowledge Base.
+For more information, see [(SRX) IPsec comes UP when SRX-A is the Initiator, but fails when SRX-A becomes the responder](https://supportportal.juniper.net/s/article/SRX-IPSec-comes-UP-when-SRX-A-is-the-Initiator-but-fails-when-SRX-A-becomes-the-responder?language=en_US){: external} in the Juniper Knowledge Base.
 Consult [vpn (Security)](https://www.juniper.net/documentation/us/en/software/junos/cli-reference/topics/ref/statement/security-edit-vpn.html){: external} for more details on these settings.

 ## Correcting warning 1177
 {: #correcting-1177}